Cardio-AI/cmr-domain-adaptation/README.md

 - Setup instruction for the repository are given here: [Install requirements](https://github.com/Cardio-AI/3d-mri-domain-adaptation#setup-instructions-tested-with-osx-and-ubuntu)
 - An overview of all files and there usage is given here: [Repository Structure](https://github.com/Cardio-AI/3d-mri-domain-adaptation#repository-structure)

-# Data

-- The used data set from the [Competence Network for Congenital Heart Defects](https://www.kompetenznetz-ahf.de/) cannot be made openly available here.
-Study identifier: NCT00266188

 # Paper:

 - The corresponding paper is currently under review for a special issue @ IEEE TMI (cf. [TMI Special Issue Call](https://www.embs.org/wp-content/uploads/2020/04/Special_Issue_CFP_DL4MI.pdf)